WilliamQLiu/williamqliu.github.io/_posts/2015-05-30-git-commands.md

     git stash  # hide your current changes on branch git stash pop  # get your hidden changes on branch

+##<a id="undo">Undo with Reset, Checkout, and Revert</a>

+To undo changes to your repository, you first need to think about the scope of what you want to change and then what command to use.

+####<a id="undoscope">Undo Scope</a>

+In a Git repository, we have the following components.

+  * the working directory
+  * the staged snapshot
+  * the commit history

+####<a id="undocommands">Undo Commands</a>

+With these git commands, you can pass in the above component (e.g. the working directory) as a parameter (e.g. `--soft`, `--mixed`, `--hard`) and that determines the scope of the undo.

+  * `git reset` - moves the tip of a branch to a different commit; this is used to remove commits from the current branch (e.g. go back two commits would be `git checkout hotfix` and then `git reset HEAD~2`).
+We end up throwing away these last two commits.
+  * `git checkout` - moves `HEAD` to a different branch and updates the working directory to match.
+If there are any differences, you have to commit or stash any changes in the working directory first.
+  * `git revert` - undoes a commit by creating a new commit.
+This is safe since it does not re-write a commit history.

+####<a id="undoparamters">Undo Parameters</a>

+Again when you do an undo, you can pass in an optional parameter with your command to specify the scope of the change.
+To be safe, only use `HEAD` as the parameter.

+For example, with a `git reset`, we have:

+  *  `--soft` means we reset only the commit history (code in the working directory and staged snapshot is untouched)
+  *  `--mixed` means we reset the staged snapshot and the commit history (code in the working directory is untouched)
+  *  `--hard` means we reset everything

+`git revert` is the only one that does not have a file-level counterpart.

 ##<a id="cleanup">Cleanup</a>

 BFG Repo-Cleaner is a tool to remove large (e.g. blobs bigger than 1M) or bad data (e.g. passwords, credentials, private data) and this is faster and easier to use than the `git-filter-branch` command.

+##<a id="pull">Pull Request</a>

+Once you start working with other people, you may want to make suggestions to their code or they might have suggestions for your code.
+This is called a pull request and involves these steps:

+1. Fork a repository (the one that you want to make a pull request/repo where you want to have the code changed).
+Click on the fork button on the GitHub repo page.
+2. Clone the repo to your local machine.
+Click the clone in desktop button beside the repo name.
+3. Make the local changes/commits to the files (trying to touch as few files as possible)
+4. Sync the changes
+5. Go to your github forked repository and click 'Compare, review, create a pull request' (a green icon button that has no text).
+6. A new page opens that shows the changes, then click the pull request link and it will send the request to the original owner of the repo.

+##<a id="rebase">Rebase</a>

+__Rebasing__ (`git rebase`) is an alternative to __merging__ (`git merge`), but does this in a destructive manner (opposed to merging's non-destructive operation).

+What this means is that if you work on a feature branch, __merge__ ties together the histories of both branches.
+The advantage is that this is __non-destructive__, but the issue is that we can have a polluted feature branch history if there were a lot of commits in the master branch (which makes it hard for other developers to understand the history of the project).
+If this happens, look into `git log` options.

+With __rebase__, you can rebase the feature branch to begin on the tip of the master branch.
+This basically moves the entire feature branch to begin at the end of the master branch.
+The issue with rebase is that you __re-write__ the project history by creating brand new commits for each commit in the original branch.
+You get a cleaner project history (linear project history), but this is dangerous.
+If you have to, consider doing an __interactive rebasing__ to alter commits as they are moved to the new branch so you can get complete control over the branch's commit history.
+Helpful commands are `pick` and `fixup`.
+Do NOT use rebase on a public branch (i.e. if someone else might be looking at the branch).

+    git checkout feature
+    git rebase -i master

 ####<a id="removesecrets">Remove passwords and secret information</a>